 • named could crash after failing an assertion check in certain query resolution scenarios where QNAME minimization and forwarding were both enabled.
 To prevent such crashes, QNAME minimization is now always disabled for a given query resolution process, if forwarders are used at any point.
-This was disclosed in CVE-2020-8621.
+(CVE-2020-8621)